mbtenkorang/recipe-page/README.md

 ### What I learned

-- Using use directives especially v-bind and v-for
+- Using vue directives especially v-bind and v-for
 - Styling lists
 - Formatting data in tables